jeffz2/Percept_Data_Analysis_App/README.md

 - `window_size`: Window size of data, in days, to train the autoregressive model.
 - `outlier_fill_method`: Outlier interpolation method used during processing (Naive, Threshold, Overages).

-These parameters can be adjusted in the app's settings.
+These parameters can be adjusted in the app's settings menu.

 #### Running the Core Analysis Pipeline